rascol/Raspberry-Pi-PPS-Client/README.md

 The sign reversal of `timeCorrection` is necessary in order to provide a proportional control step that subtracts the time correction from the current time slew, making a time that is too large smaller and vice versa.
 That happens by passing `timeCorrection` to the system `adjtimex()` routine which slews the time by exactly that value unless the magnitude is greater than about 500 usec, in which case the slew adjustment is restricted to 500 usec by `adjtimex()`.
 This is usually what happens when pps-client starts.
 After several minutes of 500 usec steps, `timeCorrection` will be in a range to allow the integral control step to begin.

 But before the integral control step can begin, an average of the second-by-second time corrections over the previous minute must be available for the integral.
 That average is constructed in the `getAverageCorrection()` routine which sequences the time corrections through a circular buffer `correctionFifo` and simultaneously generates a rolling sum in `correctionAccum` which is scaled to form a rolling average of time corrections that is returned as `avgCorrection` by `getAverageCorrection()` each second.
+At feedback convergence, the rolling sum of unit `timeCorrection` values makes `avgCorrection` converge to the median of `timeCorrection` values.

-At the end of each minute the integral control step sums `avgCorrection` into one of 10 accumulators `integral[i]` each of which accumulates a separate integral that is offset by one second from the others.
+At the end of each minute the integral control step in the `makeAverageIntegral()` routine sums `avgCorrection` into one of 10 accumulators `integral[i]` each of which accumulates a separate integral that is offset by one second from the others.
 At the end of the minute those are averaged into `avgIntegral`.

 At the end of the minute (actually after 60 time corrections have been averaged as determined by `integralIsReady()`), `avgIntegral` is returned from `getIntegral()` and multiplied by `integralGain` to create `freqOffset` which, after additional scaling (`ADJTIMEX_SCALE`) that is required by `adjtimex()`, is passed to `adjtimex()` to provide the integral control.